-Our physics students achieve excellent results: over each of the last three years, at least 50% have graduated with a first-class degree.
+Our physics students achieve excellent results: over each of the last five years, at least 50% have graduated with a first-class degree.

 Trinity welcomes applications for the three- and the four-year courses in Physics.
 The syllabus for these courses is the same at every College.
 The University Department organises lectures and lab-based practicals; the College organises the small-group teaching (tutorials or classes), so your College tutors play a key role in your course.
 Our tutors are looking for students with excellent mathematical skills and well-focused scientific curiosity.